williamDunn/Notes/Java/README.md

     - Constants are variables that are declared as public/private, final, and static
         -  constants variables never change from their intial value
 -  created when the program starts and destroyed when the program stops
--  visibility is siilar to instance variables
+-  visibility is similar to instance variables
     - most static variables are declared public since they must be available for users of the class
 - default values are same as instance variables
     - values can be assigned during the declaration or within the constructor